pshuwei/RBF/README.md

 # Multi-treatment RBF-net

-This is an R package for the treatment effect estimation using radial basis function (RBF)-nets with shared neurons.
+This is an R package for the treatment effect estimation using radial basis function (RBF)-nets with shared neurons based on our paper *Individualized Multi-Treatment Response Curves Estimation using RBF-net with Shared Neurons*

 ## How to install the R package
 devtools::install_github("pshuwei/RBF")